BradenTink/SENG-637/a5/seng637-a5-team_7.md

 # Difficulties encountered, challenges overcome, and lessons learned
 There were quite a few difficulties using CASRE and SRTAT.
 The provided excel sheet did not import well into SRTAT, and using CASRE was a bit tricky.
+In addition, although C-SFRAT worked well to explore various models, it did not have the Laplace test functionality.
+Thus, the provided data set had to be reformatted to work with SFRAT which provided the Laplace test functionality.

+For Part 2, understanding the functionality of the Excel document was a bit tricky.
+The range of the RDC was limited to 16 for the x and y axis but since the data set had 31 data points, the plot had to be adjusted.
+Adjusting just the min/max of the x and y axis was not enough as the reject, continue test, and accept regions did not expand to the increased max range of the axis.
+Thus, modifications to the plot data sheet in the Excel document had to be made to expand these regions which required further exploration.
 # Comments/feedback on the lab itself
 The difficulties with CASRE and SRTAT made this lab the most frustrating, so the purpose of the lab was slightly lost in the difficulties with the tools.